By Maeve O'Donnell | Edited by Sam D

-Crusader Insurance can provide quotations for caravans (on a new for old basis) aged up to 10 years old with Ageas or AM Trust.
+Crusader Insurance can provide quotations for caravans (on a 'new for old' basis) up to 10 years old with Ageas or AM Trust.

-Well-known breakdown specialist RAC* also provides caravan cover policy and is worth considering for value.
+Breakdown specialist RAC* also provides caravan cover and is worth considering for value.

-If you currently have a home or car insurance policy with this big insurer, LV*, you will also get a 10% discount if you insure your caravan with them.
+If you currently have a home or car insurance policy with LV*, you'll also get a 10% discount if you insure your caravan with the company.

-Tourer Select provide a quick quote process and automatically provide up to 240 days cover a year.
+Tourer Select offers a quick quote process and automatically provides up to 240 days' cover a year.